The 37-year-old midfielder was sent off for a perceived studs up challenge just six minutes into his substitute appearance for PSG on Sunday.

-The 37-year-old's studs up tackle caught Evian's Youssef Adnane left him rolling around in agony - although replays show that no contact was made - and caused unsavoury scenes as the two teams clashed, with two further players seeing red.
+The 37-year-old's studs up tackle caught Evian's Youssef Adnane left him rolling around in agony - although replays show that no contact was made - and caused unsavory scenes as the two teams clashed, with two other players seeing red.

 "After [Beckham’s dismissal] there was passion on the field, but then it's over.
 For us, it is a very, very important win.
 We must not forget that we are talking about a league that we have not won for 19 years - that is a huge burden so there is the tension."

 The win extended PSG's lead at the top of Ligue 1 to nine points over Marseille, with four games to play.